Sporting Kansas City: MLS Cup champions (2013)

-President Barack Obama honored the team and their victory in MLS Cup 2013, in the East Room of the White House.
+President Barack Obama honored the team and their victory in the MLS Cup 2013 in the East Room of the White House.

 In 2013, Kansas City took advantage of MLS's newly created retention funds to renew contracts with U.S. national team players Graham Zusi and Matt Besler.
-Sporting had finished second in the Eastern Conference and overall with 17 wins, 10 losses, and tied 7 times in the regular season.
+Sporting had finished second in the Eastern Conference and overall with 17 wins, 10 losses, and 7 ties in the regular season.
 In the 2013 MLS Playoffs, Sporting KC defeated NE Revolution in the conference semifinals and Houston Dynamo in the conference finals, advancing to MLS Cup 2013.
 SKC defeated Real Salt Lake on penalties (7–6) after the match was tied 1–1 in regulation and overtime.
 It was the coldest MLS Cup game on record.